EuropeanUniversityFoundation/openid_connect_eufidp/README.md

 ## Usage

-A new OpenID Connect client will be available at `/admin/config/services/openid-connect`.
-The configuration options available are the same as the Generic client and the module ships with some defaults.
+A new OpenID Connect client option will be available at `/admin/config/people/openid-connect`.
+The configuration options available are the same as the _Generic OAuth 2.0_ client and the module ships with some defaults.

 ### Overriding defaults